mongodb/mongo-cxx-driver/etc/releasing.md

 Run `git clean -dfx` to restore the repository to a clean state.

+> [!WARNING]
+> Do NOT run `git clean -dfx` in your local development repository, as it may delete your local development files present in the repository (even if excluded)!
+Only run this in the command in the separate repository being used for this release!

 Configure CMake using `build` as the binary directory.
 Leave all other configuration variables as their default.

 ```bash